mark-summerfield/charfind/README.md

 # CharFind

-CharFind is an application for finding Unicode characters written in Rust/FLTK.
+CharFind is an application for finding Unicode characters.

 Tested on Linux and Windows.

 ![Screenshot](screenshot.png)

-`charfind.exe` *is a precompiled Windows binary that should run on any 64-bit version of Windows* (1.9MB; MD5 9431b0cf8bf5a7e2865ad9f39dba83fe)
+`charfind.exe` *is a precompiled Windows binary that should run on any 64-bit version of Windows* (1.9MB; MD5 ef4cb6f56cd6be0fb5e48725c25b34d1)

 ## Dependencies